 Remove from heat and add any additional seasonings to your taste.

-Serve with your desired side and garnish with fresh cilantro.
+Serve with your desired side and garnish with additional fresh cilantro.

-Here are a few ways to serve air Lamb Korma:
+Here are a few ways to serve this ground lamb curry recipe:

-- Basmati rice is traditionally served with Indian dishes such as Lamb Korma, Curry, Butter Chicken, and many more!
-We did serve our Lamb Korma with basmati rice and it was delish!
+- Rice is traditionally served with Indian dishes such as Lamb Curry, Butter Chicken, and more!

-- Naan bread is another traditional indian side dish that would be delicious to scoop up this Lamb Korma.
+- Naan bread is another traditional Indian side dish that would be delicious to scoop up any juices.

-- Top off your Korma with plain yogurt to add extra creaminess!
+- Top off your curry with plain yogurt to add extra creaminess!

-- Top with your favorite fresh herb!
+- Garnish with your favorite fresh herb!
 Cilantro is found in many Indian dishes and pairs very well with this dish.
+Chopped nuts and even dried fruit make a great topping as well.

 - Frozen peas are best in this because canned peas are just too delicate and would get mushy while cooking in the sauce.